dhruvgairola/dhruvgairola.github.io/about.md

 **Technical Interests**

 Broadly, my interests include distributed systems, software architecture and algorithms.
 I like diving deep into problems.
 I am intimately familiar with Java, and Java-related technologies (Spring, Spark, Android, JRuby, etc).
-I also enjoy programming in Javascript and Python.
+I also enjoy programming in Typescript/React and Python.

 **Other Interests**